st3llabr1/essays/Edison, Gender, and Race/README.md

+.ve-header "Race Gender, and the American Patent System in the Age of Edison"  "A Digital Exhibit" pct: 10, 25, 80, 60 center sticky

 # Race, Gender, and the American Patent System in the Age of Edison

 This exhibit is a collaboration between ==Edison Papers=={Q107417971} Director Paul Israel, intern Valentina Zambrano from the Rutgers Public History Certificate program, and Erin Mustard, who helps the project develop its digital and public humanities outreach.